getwax/wax/README.md

 # Wallet Account eXperiments (WAX)
-## Overview
-Team WAX wants to see more applications readily benefiting from decentralised technologies, via a smooth journey across unfamiliar technical barriers.
+WAX's goal is to deliver set of production-ready components that help developers easily utilise cryptographic primitives in smart accounts

-WAX seeks to achieve this with a three pronged approach:
+We seek to achieve this with a three pronged approach:
 1. Showcase, via examples, the benefits of cryptographic primitives in smart accounts
    - including examples of novel use cases that compose smart account modules
 2. Develop an easy-to-use opinionated SDK ("EthDK") that makes integrating these benefits easy for non-web3 devs